unt-libraries/untl-metadata-documentation/docs/flowcharts/photo.rst

     or researchers, etc.), and should be incorporated appropriately.
 For example, if a question says "do you know when the photograph was taken" the answer could be "yes" if you have it from a known source, even if the date isn't written on the item.
+-   Example values link to public record but not everything in the full metadata will necessarily apply.
 -   In some cases, it may also help to look for similar items or collections that are already publicly visible.
 -   *Note:* If you are not familiar with the UNTL metadata editing system or have not used it recently, it may also help to review some of the other general information such as the page about :doc:`navigating the system </technical/navigation>`